software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 24
 >
 > Once you have implemented the user stories of the Sprint, remove the excessive backend-related files, such as Java class files and Thymeleaf template files that were in the original example project and are not relevant to your project.
-Also, exessive frontend-related files from the `frontend` folder.
+Also, remove the excessive frontend-related files from the `frontend` folder.

 {: .important-title }